Burgh Beautiful Linlithgow

 Planting Up of Hanging Baskets

-Thanks to all the volunteers who helped to empty the hanging baskets; those who filled them with new compost; those who filled them with the plants to keep the town looking good through the autumn and winter; and those who will replace the old baskets with the new ones around the town.
+Thanks to all the volunteers who helped to empty the hanging baskets; those who filled them with new compost; those who filled them with the plants to keep the town looking good through the summer; and those who will replace the old baskets with the new ones around the town.

 Hanging baskets filled and ready for hanging around town